 Direct Sowing: Spring.

-- Plant ashwagandha in dry and sunny location of your garden.
+- Plant ashwagandha seeds in a sunny location of your garden.
+Can be grown in containers as well.

-- Water the seedlings well while they are establishing.
+- After germination water the seedlings well while they are establishing.

-- Thin out the weak plants after a month of growing, leaving the space around 50 – 60 cm between plants.
+- Thin out the weak plants after a month of growing, leaving the space around 30 cm between plants if possible.

 Disclaimer